sytone/obsidian-remote/README.md

 ## Updating Obsidian

-By default obsidian will update itself in the container.
-If you recreate the container you will have to do the update again.
-This repo will be updated periodically to keep up with the latest version of Obsidian.
+When creating the container it download the latest version of obsidian.

 ## Building locally